 by Gini Crawford, MSW

 The Bible tells us God is good, and what He does is good.
 God is the source of all goodness.
 There is no evil or bad in God; He is Holy (Psalm 5:4).
 We can see God's goodness in creation and our lives.
-In Genesis 1 it says God created the world very good for us.
+In Genesis chapter one it says God created the world very good for us.
 There is a song that talks about giving the person's lover the stars and moon if he could.
 Well, God can and did.
 Out of love for us, the Creator literally gave us the stars and moon, the flowers and trees, and so on - so we could live with goodness all around us.
-Delightful reality, isn't it?
+Loving gift, isn't it?

 You (God) are good and do good...
 Psalm 119:68 NASB®

 When life is going good, it seems a natural fit for us.
 There is a serenity in our hearts, isn't there?
 This is because we were made for an existence that was completely good.
 Good in the Bible is defined by the words - beautiful, delightful, happiness, pleasant, glad, precious, correct, excellent, lovely, convenient, joyful, fruitful, secure, kind, and righteous.

 Did you realize that every good thing comes from God?
 The colorful sunrise that I saw yesterday was from God.
 The pleasant odor after the rain came from God's sagebrush.
 When someone loves you, that love came from God, because He created love.
 The goodness that is all around us is from God.
 Without God there would be no goodness.

 Do not be deceived...
 Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
 James 1:16-17 NASB®